labgem/netsyn/README.md

  - Netsyn installation:  `

-python3 install setup.py`
+`python3 install setup.py`

- For the installation of MMseqs2 please refer to
+ For the installation of MMseqs2 please refer to https://github.com/soedinglab/MMseqs2/wiki#installation

+ Python library list:

+-   pyyaml

+-   python-igraph

+-   jsonschema

+-   networkx

+-   markov_clustering

+-   urllib3

+-   biopython

+-   scipy==1.1.0

 # Basic Usage

 NetSyn can be used with 2 different input file formats.
 One is a file containing a list of UniProt accessions (`-u`), while the other one is a file of correspondences (`-c`).
 The two types of file are described in the Input Data part.
 It is possible to start an analysis with both input file formats.
 It leads to 3 NetSyn basic usage callings: